Ricardo Pereira (footballer, born 1993): Leicester City

 On 17 May 2018, a €25 million deal was agreed for Pereira to move to Leicester City.
 He made his Premier League debut on 10 August, playing the entire 2–1 away defeat against Manchester United.
 He scored his first goal while celebrating his 25th birthday, netting after a counter-attack in a 1–2 home loss to Everton.
 At the end of the campaign, he was voted both his team's Player of the Season and Players’ Player of the Season.

 Pereira scored in consecutive wins over Tottenham Hotspur and Newcastle United in September 2019, both at the King Power Stadium, and the following 4 March he netted the only goal against Birmingham City in the fifth round of the FA Cup to put the Foxes into the last eight for the second time in eight years.
 Days later, he was ruled out for the rest of the season with an anterior cruciate ligament injury.

-On 18 February 2022, Pereira signed a contract extension until 2026.
+On 18 February 2022, Pereira signed an extension until 2026.
 On 14 April, his 88th-minute strike closed a 2–1 victory at PSV Eindhoven (also the aggregate score) and confirmed qualification for the semi-finals of the UEFA Europa Conference League.

 Pereira struggled heavily with injury problems during his spell at the club, also being relegated to the EFL Championship in 2023.
 The following campaign, he was often deployed as an inverted full-back under new coach Enzo Maresca; he would step in as a holding midfielder while his team possessed the ball, and managed to stay fit as they won the league and promoted.

 Pereira started two games in the 2024–25 season.
 On 11 November 2024, manager Steve Cooper confirmed that he would be ruled out "for about four months" due to a hamstring injury.
+Leicester were ultimately relegated to the second tier, further dropping to EFL League One at the end of the following campaign in the midst of a severe financial crisis.

+On 1 May 2026, the club announced that Pereira would leave in the summer when his contract expired.